enferex/TLESniff/README.md

 * Network.Curl package for Haskell (for reading remotely published TLE data)

 #### Notes
-* This only parses the first line.
-I still need to add the second line data.
 * The data sources in `Net.hs` have been removed.
 Data sources should point diretly to ASCII TLE data, see celestrak.com for updated ASCII data sources.